unChaz/sci-fi-5e/srd/classes/warlock.md

 *Prerequisite: 7th level*

-You can cast *compulsion* once using a warlock spell slot.
+You can cast *compulsion* once using a warlock tek skill slot.
 You can’t do so again until you finish a long rest.

 ##### Book of Ancient Secrets

 *Prerequisite: Pact of the Tome feature*

 You can now inscribe tek rituals in your Book of Shadows.
-Choose two 1st-level spells that have the ritual tag from any class’s spell list (the two needn’t be from the same list).
-The spells appear in the book and don’t count against the number of spells you know.
-With your Book of Shadows in hand, you can cast the chosen spells as rituals.
-You can’t cast the spells except as rituals, unless you’ve learned them by some other means.
-You can also cast a warlock spell you know as a ritual if it has the ritual tag.
+Choose two 1st-level tek skills that have the ritual tag from any class’s tek skill list (the two needn’t be from the same list).
+The tek skills appear in the book and don’t count against the number of tek skills you know.
+With your Book of Shadows in hand, you can cast the chosen tek skills as rituals.
+You can’t cast the tek skills except as rituals, unless you’ve learned them by some other means.
+You can also cast a warlock tek skill you know as a ritual if it has the ritual tag.

-On your adventures, you can add other ritual spells to your Book of Shadows.
-When you find such a spell, you can add it to the book if the spell’s level is equal to or less than half your warlock level (rounded up) and if you can spare the time to transcribe the spell.
-For each level of the spell, the transcription process takes 2 hours and costs 5000 credits for the rare inks needed to inscribe it.
+On your adventures, you can add other ritual tek skills to your Book of Shadows.
+When you find such a tek skill, you can add it to the book if the tek skill’s level is equal to or less than half your warlock level (rounded up) and if you can spare the time to transcribe the tek skill.
+For each level of the tek skill, the transcription process takes 2 hours and costs 5000 credits for the rare inks needed to inscribe it.

 ##### Chains of Carceri

 *Prerequisite: 15th level, Pact of the Chain feature*

-You can cast *hold monster* at will—targeting a celestial, fiend, or elemental—without expending a spell slot or material components.
+You can cast *hold monster* at will—targeting a celestial, fiend, or elemental—without expending a tek skill slot or material components.
 You must finish a long rest before you can use this invocation on the same creature again.

 ##### Devil’s Sight

-You can see normally in darkness, both tek and nonmagical, to a distance of 120 feet.
+You can see normally in darkness, both tek and nontek, to a distance of 120 feet.

 ##### Dreadful Word

 *Prerequisite: 7th level*

-You can cast *confusion* once using a warlock spell slot.
+You can cast *confusion* once using a warlock tek skill slot.
 You can’t do so again until you finish a long rest.

 ##### Eldritch Sight

-You can cast *detect magic* at will, without expending a spell slot.
+You can cast *detect tek* at will, without expending a tek skill slot.

 ##### Eldritch Spear